 Your minimum overall GPA is 2.0 on a 4.0 scale, with a minimum grade of C in all common prerequisites.

-Throughout the year, submit completed checklists for the BSN program to the Health Sciences staff assistant, Health and Science Education Center, Room 133.
+Throughout the year, submit completed checklists for the BSN program to the Health Sciences specialist, Health and Science Education Center, Room 133.
 Once all documentation is approved, applicants are accepted on a first-come, first-served basis.
 Applicants receive notification of their acceptance into the program at the email address they provided when they applied.